 The Devil’s Own Dice: FREE in Exchange for Review

-Today is the last day you can download occult thriller The Devil’s Own Dice for free on Storycartel in exchange for a review.
+Today is the last day you can download occult thriller The Devil’s Own Dice for free on (Link no longer available) in exchange for a review.
 Here is what some people are saying about it: “Amazing tale” “Richly satisfying” “Highly recommended” Make sure you make the most of this unique opportunity and grab a copy NOW!

 Just a Brief Rant

 A movie of Pudsey?
 Will they stop at nothing?
 I sometimes wonder if the puerile at the top of the BBC that oversaw Jimmy Saville’s reign aren’t now in charge of the UK movie industry!